 Lloyd's List Business Briefing: Oslo

-Watch our panel of experts discuss the immediate and near-term impact of digital disruption on the shipping industry and offer practical advice on how to cut through the hype surrounding automation and digitalisation.
+Watch our panel of experts discuss the generational and cultural changes needed within the shipping industry to successfully make the digital journey a positive one for everyone involved.
 This panel was filmed at the Lloyd's List Business Briefing Oslo on 29 May 2017.

 Scroll down for full video transcript